-Unit No : This will indicate the number of the units

-Title of the

-unit : It is the exact title of the unit so that

-trainee will know what the major area
+Unit No : This will indicate the number of the units Title of the unit : The exact title of the unit so that from which trainee will know what would be the major area covered in the unit.

-of the unit.

-Lesson no : Exact number of the lesson in sequence

-as per the break down of the syllabus.
+Lesson no : Exact number of the lesson in sequence as per the break down of the syllabus.